nicebucket-org/nicebucket/README.md

 # nicebucket

 An S3 GUI that doesn't suck.
 A simple, fast S3 bucket manager built with Tauri.
+An S3 GUI that doesn't suck.
+A simple, fast S3 bucket manager built with Tauri.

 ## Why we built nicebucket